amina9600/amina9600/README.md

 ### Hi there 👋
+### I'm Amina.
+I'm a fullstack developer and aspiring Product Manager, currently based in London 🇬🇧

 <!--
 **amina9600/amina9600** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.